-The 8 outlet vents will produce a very large volume of air at low velocity.
+The 9 outlet vents will produce a very large volume of air at low velocity.
 The vents may be directed where required.
-Maximum windscreen demisting may be achieved by closing the main outlet vents.
+Maximum windscreen demisting may be achieved by closing the main outlet vents with only the two front roof vents remaining open and directed at the screen.

-Welding or drilling of the cab safety frame must be avoided, as this will weaken the structure.
+Welding or drilling of the cab frame must be avoided, as this will weaken the structure.

 A small hammer is provided to smash any window to act as an emergency exit.
+The hammer blow should be directed at the corner of any window.